 A review of the price of dental implants

 How much can you expect to pay for dental implants?
-Before we quote some figures, it is important to understand how dental implants work and what the procedure entails.
+Before we quote some figures, it is important to understand how they work and what the procedure entails.
 Only then can you appreciate and more accurately weigh the cost of teeth implants.

-As you may already know, dental implants are a permanent dental fixture meant to replace missing teeth in both appearance and function.
+As you may already know, those are permanent dental fixtures meant to replace missing teeth in both appearance and function.
 You can imagine how much of an effect these implants had on the oral care industry when it first became available.
 Before then, there were no options to permanently replace missing or broken teeth.

 What does dental implant surgery entail?